kaanbursa/NewsGenerator/README.md

 **Decoder**

+GPT-2 Architecture only contains decoder model which includes Masked Attention Mechanism with Layer Normalization and 12 of these layers.
+Which is than passed to FC with out token size.

 ## Training

 Training on text data is hard since it occupies lots of memory on RAM.
 Also GPT-2 large model is huge model which occupies a lot of space in the memory.
 We use PyTorch's DatasetIterator library to load text in batches from the text file on the fly.
 We tried several Sequence Length to train not drain memory and 512 seems to be working fine where the GPT-2 tokenizer cannot tokenize more than 1024 words.